cds-snc/e-briefing-service/README.md

 - Free-form "articles" allow you to include any other information that doesn't fit anywhere else
 - Collaborate with other members of your team

+## Heads up!

+This project is still early in development and some of the processes involved in running, installing, and loading data into the app are meant to be temporary work-arounds until a more full-featured service can be rolled out.
+See more details about this over in the [E-Briefing App repository](https://github.com/cds-snc/e-briefing-app).

 ## Running this project

 ### Clone and then install